dm0096/hushpupy/README.md

 2. Click the README.md link from the list of files.
 3. Click the **Edit** button.
 4. Delete the following text:
 5. After making your change, click **Commit** and then **Commit** again in the dialog.
-The commit page will open and you’ll see the change you just made.
+The commit page will open and you'll see the change you just made.
 6. Go back to the **Source** page.

 ---